diffix/dashboards/gui/docs/en/anonymization.md

 **Diffix Dashboards** protects against _accidental_ release of personal data.
-In other words, when used simply to provide useful data, and not with an explicit and willful intent to generate a non-anonymous output, the exported CSV of **Diffix Dashboards** is anonymous.
+In other words, when used simply to provide useful data, and not with an explicit and willful intent to generate a non-anonymous output, the analysis results of **Diffix Dashboards** are anonymous.
 Having said that, there are two types of output sequences that can lead to personal data being released.
 [These are listed](#output-sequences-to-avoid) at the end of this section.